Change Address

 When engaging in cryptocurrency transactions, users may not always have the exact amount to send, similar to traditional fiat money.
 This can result in sending more funds than what the transaction requires.
 In such cases, the excess assets are returned to a change wallet and then refunded to the original wallet address.

-For instance, if you possess a $50 bill and need to make a purchase worth $40, you will receive $10 as change.
+For instance, let’s say you possess a $50 bill and need to make a purchase worth $40.
+In this scenario, you will receive $10 as change.
 The same principle applies to cryptocurrencies.
-Transactions on the blockchain involve an input and an output.
+When transactions occur on the blockchain, they involve an input and an output.
 If you buy 1 ETH with fiat currency on an exchange, the input will be the fiat money, and the output will be 1 ETH.
 However, when sending 1 ETH to a crypto wallet, the process is not as straightforward.

 In cryptocurrency transactions, there are situations where the inputs cannot be precisely calculated to match the requested amount.
 In such cases, the sender’s address sends more funds than what the transaction requires.
 The difference between the requested amount and the amount stored in the input is referred to as change.
 This change is temporarily stored in a change address and then refunded back to the sender’s wallet address.